State and business sponsors support new $500,000 tool to train workers for tomorrow’s jobs.

 The new mobile lab includes a production-quality CNC mill for creating quality, complex, precision parts and prototypes; a small robot from RobotWorx; 10 student computer stations, an instructor station and projection, and more.
 MTC will partner with local employers to help workers learn the skills they need to advance in their careers.

 “RobotWorx is proud to support local programs like MTC and JobsOhio.
-We are delighted to be a part of a town like Marion that has exhibited such a strong passion in assisting the Workforce Development for today’s skilled technical jobs,” stated Jacqueline Dickson, human resources and administrative assistant with RobotWorx in Marion.
+We are delighted to be a part of a town like Marion that has exhibited such a strong passion in assisting the workforce solutions for today’s skilled technical jobs,” stated Jacqueline Dickson, human resources and administrative assistant with RobotWorx in Marion.

 MTC is proud to be MarionMade!
-MTC is an integral part of helping Marion become America’s Workforce Development Capital.
+MTC is an integral part of helping Marion become America’s workforce solutions Capital.
 Since opening its doors 47 years ago, nearly 50,000 local residents have walked through its doors to learn new skills, earn new certifications and degrees, and open up new career and educational opportunities.
 For more, go to mtc.edu or call (740) 389-4636.